Skip to content Skip to footer navigation

 • What's most important to you?
 If you're a coffee or tea nerd, then buying a kettle with special features should be high on your list of priorities – but perhaps a toaster is less important to you.
 If you're just using your kettle to make basic cups of tea throughout the day, but you have a family of six to feed every morning for breakfast, then a good toaster is probably more useful.

-• How important is it to you to have a matching set?
+• How important is it to have a matching set?
 So important that you'd sacrifice performance for aesthetics?
 (No judgement – it's a totally valid choice.)
 Or would you be happy with a kettle and toaster that are similar enough that you probably won't notice in a week or two?
 Or do you just want the best performing kettle and toaster, regardless of whether they match?

 The best-performing kettle and toaster combinations